container-registry/harbor-api-client/docs/ArtifactApi.md

     repository_name = "repository_name_example" # str | The name of the repository.
 If it contains slash, encode it with URL encoding. e.g. a/b -> a%252Fb
     x_request_id = "X-Request-Id_example" # str | An unique ID for the request (optional)
     q = "q_example" # str | Query string to query resources.
 Supported query patterns are \"exact match(k=v)\", \"fuzzy match(k=~v)\", \"range(k=[min~max])\", \"list with union releationship(k={v1 v2 v3})\" and \"list with intersetion relationship(k=(v1 v2 v3))\".
 The value of range and list can be string(enclosed by \" or '), integer or time(in format \"2020-04-09 02:36:00\").
 All of these query patterns should be put in the query string \"q=xxx\" and splitted by \",\". e.g. q=k1=v1,k2=~v2,k3=[min~max] (optional)
-    page = 1 # int | The page number (optional) if omitted the server will use the default value of 1 page_size = 10 # int | The size of per page (optional) if omitted the server will use the default value of 10 x_accept_vulnerabilities = "application/vnd.scanner.adapter.vuln.report.harbor+json; version=1.0" # str | A comma-separated lists of MIME types for the scan report or scan summary.
+    sort = "sort_example" # str | Sort the resource list in ascending or descending order. e.g. sort by field1 in ascending orderr and field2 in descending order with \"sort=field1,-field2\" (optional) page = 1 # int | The page number (optional) if omitted the server will use the default value of 1 page_size = 10 # int | The size of per page (optional) if omitted the server will use the default value of 10 x_accept_vulnerabilities = "application/vnd.scanner.adapter.vuln.report.harbor+json; version=1.0" # str | A comma-separated lists of MIME types for the scan report or scan summary.
 The first mime type will be used when the report found for it.
 Currently the mime type supports 'application/vnd.scanner.adapter.vuln.report.harbor+json; version=1.0' and 'application/vnd.security.vulnerability.report; version=1.1' (optional) if omitted the server will use the default value of "application/vnd.scanner.adapter.vuln.report.harbor+json; version=1.0"